LennartKeller/trf_training_tut/text/PyTorchLightning.md

 __LightningModule__

-* Wraps a model
-* Overwritable methods to control:
-	* A single inference step
-	* A train step
-	* Test/ Val step
-	* Configuration of the optimizer
-	* Logging
-	* Initialization of the model
-	* Storing model specific hyperparameters
-	* Other hooks for certrain steps of the training process

-The model (aka neural network) is implemented in a `LightningModule`.
+The neural network (i.e., a lanugage model)  is implemented in a `LightningModule`.
 This class inherits from PyTorchs `nn.Module` class. `nn.Modules` are the basic building blocks of neural networks in PyTorch.
 In essence, they store a set of parameters, for example, weights of a single layer alongside with `.forward`-method that defines the computational logic.
 `nn.
 Modules` are designed to work recursively.
 One module can be composed of several submodules so that each building block of a neural network, starting from single layers up to a network, can be implemented in this one class.